Parabon NanoLabs: Case results: Confessions and guilty pleas

+In the following cases, the suspect arrested for the offense was either released or found not guilty in a court of law.
+Many factors may result in such an outcome, ranging from the prosecution dropping all charges, acquittals, dismissals, etc.

 Case results: Identification of deceased primary suspects

 In these cases, the offender was identified, but died without ever being brought to justice.
 Although the percentage accuracy in the identification of these primary suspects is extremely high, the cases remain open because there can be no convictions.

 Case results: Identification of John and Jane Does

 Unidentified remains of deceased individuals are given the names Jane Doe for females and John Doe for males.
 In cases where homicide is suspected, the identification of the remains is the first step in finding the deceased's killer.
 Not all Does are victims of homicide, however.